- How Sleep Works

 More than one-third of American adults have obesity, according to the CDC.
 Their Behavioral Risk Factor Surveillance System reviews state data on the average adult’s diet, physical activity, and obesity status.
 In the map below, the darker colors signify higher rates of obesity.

 Just like physical health, being emotionally healthy can significantly impact your ability to sleep well.
 Depression is linked with insomnia and disturbed sleep.
 Workaholics tend to suffer from sleep disorders.
-Alternately, having job security and ties to your community can reduce anxiety associated with insomnia.
+Alternately, having job security and ties to your community can reduce the stress that contributes to insomnia.

 How does your commute time impact your sleep?
 Workers with shorter commute times tend to be more productive and report more job satisfaction.
 Happier people tend to have an easier job falling asleep at night.
 People recognize the impact commuting takes on their happiness, which is why they often list it as one of the most important factors in choosing a place to live.

-For our dataset, we relied on a study by real estate website Trulia.
-They listed average commute times for 50 major metropolitan areas.
+For our dataset, we relied on U.S. Census data, which tracked commute times for workers between 2012 and 2016.
+They listed the average commute times for nearly 1,000 of the country’s largest cities.
 As one might expect, larger cities have longer commute times.

 Poor air quality is associated with higher rates of asthma, heart disease, and lung cancer.
 Asthma is associated with increased risk for obstructive sleep apnea, which in turn can contribute to heart failure.